Children and dependants overview

 Universal Credit includes an extra amount of money for each dependent child who lives with you.
-This is called the child element and is paid at two set rates, a higher rate for your first or only child and a lower rate for each additional child.
+This is called the child element.

 Who counts as a dependent child is the same as in current benefits and tax credits.
 Broadly, if you are able to claim Child Benefit for a child then they should be included in your Universal Credit claim.